Janzhuj/janzhuj.github.io/_posts/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection.md

 ![13](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/13.jpg)

+Now, suspicious claims for labeled drugs narrow down to special cluster. we can identify fraurent claims from three high suspicious clusters

 By exploring Medicare Part D claims dataset, I conduct Exploratory data analysis, have an overview of overall Medicare Part D Prescibers scenario in the US, to perform Providers Segmentation and Anomaly Detection.
 It’s like finding a needle in a haystack.
 More precisely, it’s like finding a faulty needle in a pool of needles.
 Enter Graph Analysis to the rescue.
 Using Tableau dashboards, I will show how we can filter the providers and identify suspicious ones.
 This way, we reduce the size of the search pool, so that finding a faulty needle becomes easy.
 The souce code used to create this blog can be found here.o se